oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     trap --remove EXIT INT

+Note: the block argument to `trap --add` doesn't capture variables -- it's not a closure.
+So YSH behaves like OSH, but the syntax doesn't encourage putting source code in strings.

 ## Set Options

 The `set` and `shopt` builtins set global shell options.
 YSH code should use